Measure AA Grant Round:

 The Community Grants Program, which is open only to community-based organizations in economically disadvantaged communities, will continue to operate on a rolling basis.

-Several other state and federal agencies will have higher than average amounts of funding available for San Francisco Bay restoration in the coming year.
-A recording of a May 3, 2023 webinar on state and federal funding sources is available here.
+Several other state and federal agencies have higher than average amounts of funding available for San Francisco Bay restoration in the coming year.
+A recording of a May 3, 2023 webinar on state and federal funding sources is available here

 Sign up for our mailing list (link is external) to get updates.